syseleven/project-config/README.md

 scripts.d/
 ----------

-This directory may contain user supplied scripts to be run after bootstrapping.
+This directory contains bootstrap stages to be executed by initialize_instance.
+Scripts are numbered to control the order they are executed in (think sysvinit styles rc.d/ directories).
+You may place additional bootstrapping scripts in your project-config repository

+For numbering your own scripts there are two rules:

+* Numbers must be written in three-digit format (e.g. '015' instead of '15')

+* Multiples of 20, including '000' (e.g. '000', '020', '040') are reserved for
+  Syseleven's use.
+Apart from that anything goes (just pick a number that will insert your own script between the desired Syseleven scripts.

-The script ``scripts.d/additional`` will be run automatically if it exists and is executable.
-It may expect the following environment variables to be
+Scripts in scripts.d may expect the following environment variables to be present:
-present:

 * ``config_dir``          The directory this repository has been checked out to.
 * ``scripts_dir``         The directory the Syseleven provided bootstrap-scripts repository has been checked out to.